janhoon/cadac/memory-bank/progress.md

 # Progress: CADAC

 ## Current Status
-CADAC is in early development (version 0.1.0) with significant progress on core components.
-The project has implemented SQL parsing with tree-sitter and model discovery functionality, with a focus on test-driven development.
-The terminal UI and dependency tracking features are planned for upcoming development.
+CADAC is in early development (version 0.1.0) with completed foundational components.
+The project has successfully implemented SQL parsing with tree-sitter and model discovery functionality, with all tests passing.
+The focus has now shifted to implementing the dependency system using petgraph for robust graph algorithms and schema-based folder organization.

 ## What Works